RUC-NLPIR/RAG-Critic/README.md

 ---

-For DPO data, please construct it based on our SFT dataset and error system settings, using the previous version of [LlaMA-Factory](https://github.com/hiyouga/LLaMA-Factory/releases/tag/v0.6.3).
+For DPO data, please construct it based on our SFT dataset and error system settings (Section 3.2), using the previous version of [LlaMA-Factory](https://github.com/hiyouga/LLaMA-Factory/releases/tag/v0.6.3).

 - **Coarse-to-Fine DPO bash:**